nizzaneela/Programming_error_explanation/README.md

 2. each clade includes 30-70% of the total taxa (taxa being sampled from the first 50,000 infections); and
 3. the clades are separated by two mutations (with one being basal for $P(\tau_{1c}|I_1)$ and both being derived for $P(\tau_{2c}|I_1)$ ).

-The published Bayes factors (4.2 and 4.3) might reflect a higher plausiblity of the two introduction hypothesis, or the additional conditions 2 and 3 applied to single introduction likelihoods.
-This makes the Bayes factors meaningless.
+The additional conditions 2 and 3 reduce the single introduction likelihoods.
+This makes the published Bayes factors (4.2 and 4.3) meaningless - they be caused by this reduction rather than a higher plausiblity of the two introduction hypothesis.

 This can be corrected by applying conditions 2 and 3 to the two introduction likelihood $P((\tau_P,\tau_P)|I_2)$.

-Two successful introductions can be be tested against condition 2 by going through the first 50,000 infections amongst both, and comparing the number of samples from each, e.g.:
+Two simulations can be be tested against condition 2 by going through the first 50,000 infections amongst both, and comparing the number of samples from each, e.g.:
 ```
 def test_sizes(run_1,run_2):
     # read samples into seperate sets for each run